 The Top 7 Best Email Hosting Providers

-- DreamHost — Best All-Around Email Hosting Provider
+- DreamHost — Best for Email Hosting on a Budget

 - Intermedia — Best for Email Security

 - Scala Hosting — Best for Significant Storage